 Manley herself never responded to the rumors.
 Abraham Lincoln, however, did.
 He was known to quickly trade a player whom he suspected of flirting with his Effa.
 Other stories flew - that Effa crossed and uncrossed her legs to signal a player when to steal or when to take a pitch.
 She was a shouter, an arm waver who often sat in the press box and was known to explode when her team lost.
-"Effa Manley has long been a sore sport in the Negro National League," reported the New York Star-News in 1942.

-Players who tried to wheel and deal during contract negotiations were met with an unbending resolve.
+"Effa Manley has long tional League," reported the New York Star-News in 1942.
+Players who tried to wheel and deal during contract negotiations were met with an unbending rebeen a sore sport in the Negro Nasaid she couldn't do it."
+Manley's players dressed nicely off the field: fedoras and long coats and silk ties.

 "When I first joined the team," recalls Monte Irvin, "I was making \$125 a month.
 In 1942 I told Mrs. Manley I wanted to get married and wanted a \$25 a month raise.
-She said she couldn't do it."
+She players.
+This was a dress-up era."
+Box seats inside Newark's Ruppert Stadium went for \$1.25; for 75 cents, there you were, take a seat anywhere, at the old ballgame.